 While you have the inspector out, have him check out the burners as they are accountable for heating the exchangers which in turn blows warm air through the ductwork in your home.
 When the burners do not work, the furnace will not operate efficiently.
 If you believe you can check the burners yourself, inspect the flame at the pilot light.
 Clean burning fuel will produce a blue flame while a hot, unclean fuel will burn a reddish-yellow color.
 When this non-blue color exists, it usually means the burners are corroding or becoming clogged from rust.

 The fan belt drive for the blower in the furnace should also be inspected yearly.
 This is an easy task for even the most hesitant do-it-yourselfer.
 While a frayed fan belt is not a danger to you or the furnace’s operation, it does reduce efficiency.
 Therefore, it is important to replace a frayed belt as soon as possible to increase efficiency and reduce the threat of the belt splitting apart.

-Lubrication at key points in the furnace is essential to quiet operation of the appliance.
-Plus, it will increase the life span as well and reduce eventual repair costs.
+Lubrication at key points in the furnace is essential to the quiet operation of the appliance.
+Plus, it will increase the lifespan as well and reduce eventual repair costs.
 Lubrication reduces strain on the motor because the parts are not sticking or laboring.